joryirving/home-service/README.md

 > [!TIP]
 > _To encrypt files with sops **replace** the **public key** in the `.sops.yaml` file with **your Age public key**.
 The format should look similar to the one already present._

-View the individual app folders under [containers](./containers) for documentation on configuring an app container used here, or setup your own by reviewing the structure of this directory.
+View the [apps](./apps) directory for documentation on configuring an app container used here, or setup your own by reviewing the structure of this repository.

 Using the included [Taskfile](./Taskfile.yaml) there are helper commands to start, stop, restart containers and more.
 Run the command below to view all available tasks.